ccardea/osy-site/yoga/niyama.md

 The *guna* are said to combine in different proportions to produce the various forms of nature.
 It may be helpful to think of *sattva* and *tamas* as opposite ends of a spectrum, with *rajas* forming a third dimension.
 Activity can vary both along the spectrum of tamas to sattva, and also along its own dimension, low, medium, and high.

-The yogi needs to adjust his thinking and action toward the *sattva* end of the spectrum.
+In the current context, the harmful impulses, thoughts, and actions related to lust, anger, and greed are *tamas*.
+The yogi needs to adjust his thoughts and control his impulses toward the *sattva* end of the spectrum.
 When he does that he starts to realize the benefits of calm mind, etc. These read like the steps of a ladder that the yogi is climbing.

 *Atma* should be thought of as the soul.
 The self has a specific meaning in Samkhya-Yoga and to call *atma* the self creates confusion with that concept.
-The Upanishads contain the concept of *jivatma*, the individual embodied soul, and *paramatma*, the universal soul.
+This is discussed in more detail elsewhere.

 ### *Santoṣa* - Contentment